 The School Board of Miami-Dade County has adopted comprehensive anti-discrimination and anti-bullying policies that require all students be treated with respect regardless of their unique characteristics, including sexual orientation or gender identity.
 Every student has the right to learn in a safe and accepting school environment and schools have a responsibility to provide a safe and nondiscriminatory environment for all students, including transgender and gender nonconforming students.
 M-DCPS has established the Students Allies for Equity (SAFE) Network with liaisons in every school who are trained to ensure that all students have equitable access to all aspects of school life in ways that preserve and protect their dignity.
-SAFE Network resources for students. educators, parents. and families may be found http://studentservices.dadeschools.net/#!/fullWidth/3675
+SAFE Network resources families students. educators. parents, and may found http://studentservices.dadeschools.net/#!/fullWidth/3675